 Featured Techniques: Biased (Diagonal) Ribbing, the Vikkel Braid, the afterthought thumb

 Size: Child’s Large (Women’s Medium, Men’s Medium to Large)

 Gauge: 24 sts and 26 rnds to 4″ or 10cm

-- Two skeins of sport weight or DK weight yarn (one navy and one white)
+- Two skeins (for small and medium) or three skeins (for large) of sport weight or DK weight yarn (navy and white)